mhibx/wazuh-security-monitoring-lab/investigations/incident-03a-powershell-execution-benign.md

 ## Step 2 — PowerShell Creates a Temporary File

-During startup, Windows PowerShell creates a temporary script used for execution policy validation:
+During the observed PowerShell startup, Sysmon records the creation of a temporary script named:

 ~~~text
 __PSScriptPolicyTest_xxxxx.ps1
 ~~~

+The filename and execution context are consistent with PowerShell execution-policy validation behavior.

 Sysmon records the file creation as: